jerryhgladinet/docs/deploy/source/chapter08.rst

 ^^^^^^^^^^^^^^^^^^^^^^^

 In the two server deployment, the database is installed in its own server;
-away from the CentreStack worker node.
+away from the |prodname| worker node.
 Usually, this is an intermediate step leading to the “Three-Server Deployment” and a step towards scaling up the server farm.

 .. image:: _static/image005.png